 - Choosing water: tea must come from the water.
 The quality, amount, and temperature of the water are very important factors affecting the taste of tea.

 - Making/Brewing tea: the time and frequency of making tea vary greatly, which is related to the type of tea, the temperature of water and the amount of tea leaves.

 - Tea sets: the material of the tea sets will affect the taste of tea as well, because different tea sets have different thermal conductivity.
 Besides, the shape and the appearance of the tea sets are also important to express tea art.

 - Choosing environment: different environments for making tea will create different themes and effects.
 The literati pursue quietness and elegance; the nobles pursue luxury and nobility.

 In conclusion, Tea Art is a visible form of expression of the Tea Ceremony.

 3. Tea Virtue

-- Beauty: Tea is a natural beauty, which can give aesthetic enjoyment.
+- Beauty: tea is a natural beauty, which can offer aesthetic enjoyment.